LauraKirby/aspera-ibm-analytics-api/setup.md

    * Enter a name for your integration.

-   * Enter values for the **Redirect URIs** and **Origins**.
-A redirect URI redirects from your domain to a different URL.and the origin is a combination of a specific hostname, protocol, and port on your site, which can be shared by multiple URLs. <!-- Get better examples for this.
-What does this mean?: "which for the purposes of the Activity API can be any value." --> Press Enter to confirm each one.
-After you confirm the value, it appears under a **Name** header.
+   * Enter values for **Redirect URIs** and **Origins**.
+If you do not already have a designated value for each, enter a placeholder value, such as `www.company.com`.
+(These values are not needed for the Files API, but they are required fields in the current template.)
+After you enter each value, it appears under a **Name** header.

     <div class="demo-image">
      <img src="images/7-new-form-filled-out.png"/>